miketu926/Z-Ball/proposal.md

 - `Webpack` to bundle js files

-The following are the main scripts that will be implemented:
+The following main scripts will be implemented:

 - `board.js`: this script will handle the logic for rendering the path and the water